-Untreated and AngII-treated Adamts1 targeted mice displayed aortic dilation.
-A specific knock-down of Adamts1 expression in aorta using lentivirus encoding an Adamts1 specific siRNA led to confirm the potential role of Adamts1 in promoting TAA.
-Interestingly, the decrease of Adamts1 level in mouse model conduced medial degeneration with elastic fibers breaks, excessive collagen and proteoglycan accumulation, the hallmarks of TAA.
-As observed in MFS mice, the increase of TGFb activation was linked to media degeneration in sections from the aortas of Adamts1+/-.
-But this activation is secondary to aortic dilation in this model.
-The knock down of Adamts1 is immediately followed by the induction of elastolysis driven by Mmp9 secreted from VSMCs (oller et al 2017).
-Elevated aortic nitric oxide (NO) and Nos2 were observed in Adamts1+/- and in a mouse model of MFS, and Nos2 inhibition protected both types of mice from aortic dilation or medial degeneration.
-This mouse model permit to reveal the critical role for nitric oxide (NO) and Adamts1 in syndromic form of TAAD such as Marfan syndrome.
-These results established also a link between FBN1, Adamts1 and NO.
+Untreated and angiotensin II-treated mice which targeted ADAMTS1 displayed aortic dilation.
+One study focused on a specific knock-down of ADAMTS1 expression in aorta (REF).
+By using a lentivirus encoding an ADAMTS1 specific siRNA, their results led to the confirmation of the potential role of ADAMTS1 in promoting TAA.
+Interestingly, the decrease of ADAMTS1 levels in a mouse model conduced medial degeneration with elastic fibers breaks and excessive collagen and proteoglycan accumulation – two hallmarks of TAA.
+As observed in MFS mice, the increase of TGFb activation was linked to media degeneration in aortic sections of ADAMTS1+/-.
+However, this activation is secondary to aortic dilation in this model.
+The knock-down of ADAMTS1 is immediately followed by the induction of elastolysis driven by MMP9 secreted from VSMCs (Oller et al., 2017).
+Elevated levels of aortic nitric oxide (NO) and nitric oxide synthase 2 (NOS2) were observed in ADAMTS1+/- and in a mouse model of MFS.
+NOS2 inhibition was found to protect both types of mice from aortic dilation or medial degeneration (REF).
+This mouse model revealed the critical role of NO and ADAMTS1 in syndromic forms of TAAD such as Marfan syndrome.
+These results also established a link between FBN1, ADAMTS, and NO.

 ADAMTS4

-ADAMTS4 is a well known proteoglycanase and has angiomodulatory properties.
-Indeed, both pro- and anti-angiogenic activities has been attributed to ADAMTS4.
-The full lenght of ADAMTS4 favors the tumor angiogenesis and then the tumor growth.
-In opposite, the C-terminal ancillary domain owns both pro- and anti-angiogenic porperties (Rao et al 2013).
-ADAMTS-4 is expressed in endothelial cells (Kahn et al 2000).
+ADAMTS4 is a well-known proteoglycanase and it has angiomodulatory properties.
+Both pro- and anti-angiogenic activities have been attributed to ADAMTS4.
+The full length of ADAMTS4 favors tumor angiogenesis and then tumor growth.
+In opposite, the C-terminal ancillary domain possesses both pro- and anti-angiogenic properties (Rao et al., 2013).
+ADAMTS4 is expressed in endothelial cells (Kahn et al., 2000).

-ADAMTS4 is highly expressed in SMCs and macrophages in the aortic wall of challenged mice by high fat diet and angiotensin II infusion (Ren et al 2017).
-ADAMTS4 expression was also increased in human aortic tissues (Ren et al 2013).
-Deficient Adamts4 mice did not develop a TAAD under a high fat diet and AngII infusion.
-Aortas in Adamts4-/- mice displayed reduced aortic diameter enlargement associated with a reduction of elastic fiber destruction, versican degradation (ren et al 2017) suggesting that Adamts4 deficiency prevents aortic destruction and proteoglycan degradation.
+ADAMTS4 was found to be highly expressed in SMCs and macrophages in the aortic wall of challenged mice who were administered a high fat diet and angiotensin II infusion (Ren et al., 2017).
+ADAMTS4 expression was also enhanced in human aortic tissues (Ren et al., 2013).
+Deficient ADAMTS4 mice did not develop TAAD when administered a high fat diet and angiotensin II infusion.
+Aortas in Adamts4-/- mice displayed reduced aortic diameter enlargement associated with a reduction of elastic fiber destruction.
+In addition, these mice had versican degradation, thus suggesting that Adamts4 deficiency prevents aortic destruction and proteoglycan degradation (Ren et al., 2017).
 Adamts4 seems to be involved in SMC apoptosis by directly interacting with and cleaving PARP-1, a nuclear protein that plays a role in DNA repair and cell survival.
-Surprisingly, ADAMTS4 an enzyme involved in turnover of ECM has a role in the nucleus and induces SMC apoptosis.
-In the context of tumor, a undirect role on apoptosis has been revealed.
-The inactive ADAMTS4 enzyme or only its C-terminus domain inhibits the melanoma growth and its angiogenesis associated with tumor cell apoptosis.
-Its role in aortic aneurysm may be more linked to its apoptotic effect rather than its versicanase function.
+Surprisingly, ADAMTS4 as an enzyme is involved in turnover of ECM and has a role in the nucleus and induces SMC apoptosis.
+In the context of tumors, an indirect role in apoptosis has been shown (REFs).
+The inactive ADAMTS4 enzyme or only its C-terminus domain inhibits melanoma growth and its angiogenesis associated with tumor cell apoptosis.
+Its role in aortic aneurysms may be more connected to its apoptotic effect rather than its versicanase function.

-The upregulation of ADAMTS4 was inhibited by the miR-126a-5p which was shown to be down-regulated by 18-fold in AAA samples of mouse aortas.
-The miR-126a-5p overexpression significantly improved the survival and reduced aortic dilatation in Ang II-infused mice as well as elastic fragment and ECM degradation.
-ADAMTS-4 seems to be a new target for miR-126a-5p (Li et al 2020).
-This miRNA could be a good therapeutic target to modulate ADAMTS-4.
+One study found that the upregulation of ADAMTS4 was inhibited by miR-126a-5p.
+XX was shown to be downregulated 18-fold in AAA samples of mouse aortas.
+It was found that miR-126a-5p overexpression significantly improved survival rates and reduced aortic dilatation in Ang II-infused mice as well as elastic fragmentation and ECM degradation.
+There are many indicators that ADAMTS4 seems to be a new target for miR-126a-5p (Li et al 2020).
+This miRNA could be a good therapeutic target to modulate ADAMTS4.

 ADAMTS5